umarhassan-mitodl/esd.342-spring-2010/content/pages/readings.md

 ### Optional

 Kleinberg, Jon.
 "The Small-World Phenomenon: An Algorithmic Perspective."
-Proceedings of the 32nd ACM Symposium on Theory of Computing, 2000. ({{% resource_link "aa2b16a1-1485-4bf6-ad4b-fd7964d21124" "PDF" %}})
+Proceedings of the 32nd ACM Symposium on Theory of Computing, 2000. ([PDF](http://www.cs.cornell.edu/home/kleinber/swn.pdf))

 {{< tdclose >}}